Welcome to todays post.

 The implementation will initially be within a local development environment, which will allow you to develop and test the function and ensure it can run before migrating it to Azure.
 I will explain migration to Azure in the next post.

 Also, before you can develop and test the Azure functions locally, you should install and enable the Azure Storage Emulator, which is allows your locally hosted Azure functions to access storage.
-More details on how to obtain and setup are here.
+More details on how to obtain, install and setup the Azure Storage Emulator within your local development environment are in one of my posts.
+There is also additional documentation on the storage emulator in the Microsoft Azure site.

 Creating a serverless Azure function can be done using two different publishing tools: